sponrad/sponrad.github.io/projects.md

 A mobile app that allows groups of people to flash patterns of light together in sync.
 I am in charge of app development and created the timing system.
 I made the iOS app using Swift, the server is Python/Django based, and the Android app using Java.

+**[hDatePicker](https://conradframe.com/hdatepicker/)** - Javascript library that creates a datepicker that lays out flat horizontal and is responsive.

 **[Menuflick (archive)](https://web.archive.org/web/20141220064816/http://www.menu-flick.com/)** - Crowdsourced restaurant menus using reviews that are mad libbed by users.
 Fun project that didn't really get any traction but still available.
 I was in charge of the backend and some of the frontend work.
 Built using Python and hosted on Google App Engine.

 **[DensityPro (archive)](https://web.archive.org/web/20180315110941/http://densitypro.com/)** - Software that helps with contruction density testing during grading.
 Built using PHP with Laravel.
 I have nothing but good to say about Laravel but Python wins my heart.